radekg/kafka-protocol-go/README.md

 ☑ Headers

-### General notes

-- Compact arrays have been added in Apache Kafka® 2.4, hence it will be crucial to test with 2.3 and 2.4 client to get the differences between arrays and compact arrays right.

 | Requests                             | Responses                            |
 | ------------------------------------ | ------------------------------------ |
 | ☑ `0`: Produce                       | ☑ `0`: Produce                       |